AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 >
 > The features explained in this article are not enabled as a part of the out-of-the-box support.
 Contact your customer success team to get this feature enabled in the environment.

-As a Reviewer, you can mark a review task as complete once all the required feedback has been provided and addressed by the Author or task initiator.
-By marking the task as complete, you indicate that your part of the review is completed and leave final comments for the Author.
+As a Reviewer you can mark a review task as complete once you have reviewed all the content and want to notify the Author.
+You can also leave any final comments at this stage.

 Peform the following steps to complete a review task: